-In our experience, the trick to having the best culinary experience at Es Mercat is to have the owner and chef Roberto Connio, or his son, Facundo—he who looks like one of the three musketeers—also an excellent chef, choose what to serve for you.
+In our experience, the trick to having the best culinary experience at Es Mercat is to have the owner Facundo—he who looks like one of the three musketeers—choose what to serve for you.

-For two, they’ll generally recommend a couple of appetisers and one main course as main dishes are large enough to share.
+For two, he’ll generally recommend a couple of appetisers and one main course as main dishes are large enough to share.

 Colón 1550 esq.
 Piedras, Ciudad Vieja, Montevideo

 To reserve a table, email Facundo at firstname.lastname@example.org or call +598 2917 0169

 Dinner: Wed-Saturday 8.00 till 11.30 p.m. (kitchen closes)